10 best French restaurants in Paris

 Located in the east section of the city, the bistro has a lively atmosphere and serves delicious steak frites and apple tart.

-Also worth checking out: the owner recently opened up a modern version, Le 6 Paul Bert, just down the street.
+Also worth checking out: the same owner's modern version of the cafe, Le 6 Paul Bert, just down the street.

-Eastern Paris is where a lot of the more inventive cooking is happening, and Septime helped set this trend.
+Eastern Paris is where a lot of the more inventive cooking is happening these days, and Septime helped set this trend.

 “Septime's the place where you can go and depend on having beautiful service that makes you feel special and welcomed,” says Zimbeck.